 - I will not enter or leave the building unless accompanied by an adult.

 - I will remain in my designated classrooms during classes I am enrolled in.

-- I will respect the property of our host facility.
+- I will respect the property of MHS and the Boys and Girls Club.

 - I will WALK at all times while in the building.